 Clinical Autopsy Pathology

-The pathologist can only start an autopsy when it is certain that next of kin have given permission to do these investigations and when there is certainty that death was not due to unnatural causes.
-Family doctors or medical specialists have to ask the next of kin of a deceased person for permission to do an autopsy.
-By signing the autopsy request form they indicate that informed consent has been obtained (it is unnecessary for next of kin to sign the form themselves).
-It is an important duty of the referring doctor to inform the next of kin in an adequate manner which procedures take place during the process of an autopsy.
+A pathologist can only start the autopsy once he is certain that the next of kin have given their consent for the autopsy and that the death was natural.
+It is the responsibility of the requesting general practitioner or medical specialist to ask permission from the next of kin to do an autopsy.
+By signing the autopsy request form, they indicate that they have gotten permission (the next of kin themselves do not have to sign).
+Another important task of the requesting clinician is to correctly inform the next of kin about what will take place during the autopsy.